jaimelovera/online-portfolio-v1/README.md

-# First Iteration Of My Online Portfolio
+# Online Portfolio - Version 1

 > This was my first project when I started learning web development.
 It is a static website.

-(No longer being hosted)
+> No longer being hosted.

 ## App Info